nnehome/nnehome.github.io/docs/source/index.rst

 * We specify :math:`\boldsymbol{m}` so that it contains relevant information for recovering :math:`\boldsymbol{\theta}`.
 Common examples include the mean of :math:`\boldsymbol{y}` and the covariances between :math:`\boldsymbol{y}` and :math:`\boldsymbol{x}`.
 It is generally OK to include possibly irrelevant or redundant moments in :math:`\boldsymbol{m}` -- the performance of NNE is relatively robust to redundant moments.

 * We can use mean-square-error loss to train NNE.
 Other loss functions can train the neural net to give measures of statistical accuracy in addition to point estimates.
-See our paper referenced :ref:`above <top>` for details.
+See our `paper`_ referenced below for details.

 |